 This way of taking notes seems complicated.
+However, it is a great method how to take notes in college lectures.
 The key idea is in the center, and branches of thought and explanations stretch from it.
 But once you start, it turns out to be simple, understandable, and very useful.
 Mind maps help you quickly understand a long, confusing lecture oversaturated with theory.

-The disadvantage of the Mental Map college note taking method is that some professors require more traditional notes, and long notes during lectures, and reading textbooks.
+The disadvantage of the Mental Map college note-taking method is that some professors require more traditional notes, long notes during lectures, and reading textbooks.
 But nothing prevents you from making mental maps just for yourself, like cheat sheets.